rodsilvavieira2/screenshot/README.md

 - Support for region, window, and full-screen capture

 ### X11 (Fallback)
 On X11 systems, Flint falls back to direct screen capture.
-Note that V1.0 only supports full-screen capture in X11 mode.
+Rectangle selection works by capturing the full screen and then cropping to the selected region.

 ## Troubleshooting